Sree-Krishna/nirvana-user-analytics/README.md

 ## Overview

-The Nirvana User Analytics project is a comprehensive data analytics engine designed to extract insights from user data stored in JSON format.
+The Nirvana User Analytics project is a comprehensive data analytics engine designed to extract insights from Nirvana user data stored in JSON format.
 It utilizes statistical, NLP-based, and AI-based filters and analytics to generate detailed reports.
-The primary focus is on analyzing information related to universities, students, skills, work experience, education, certifications, projects, and languages.
+The primary focus is on analyzing information related to universities, students, skills, work experience, education, certifications, projects, and languages of the batch.

 ## Project Structure